python-semantic-release/python-semantic-release/docs/configuration.rst

   The original parser from v1.0.0 of Python Semantic Release.
 Similar to the emoji parser above, but with less features.

+- :py:func:`semantic_release.history.scipy_parser`

+  A parser for `scipy-style commits <scipy-style>`_ with the following differences:

+    - Beginning a paragraph inside the commit with ``BREAKING CHANGE`` declares a breaking change.
+Multiple ``BREAKING CHANGE`` paragraphs are supported.
+    - A scope (following the tag in parentheses) is supported

+  See :ref:`config-scipy-parser` for details.

 .. _config-major_emoji:

 ``major_emoji``